Two versions of the Gundlach-Yawman & Erbe Nonpareil model microscope, c. 1884

 improvements among which are the addition of the

 drawtube, the focusing mirror mounting, an auxiliary

 glass stage with slide carrier, and a different casting

 for the base having an elongated rear leg which,

 instrument is inclined.

-The following is the text describing this model taken from the above right advertisement:
+The following text is taken from the 1886 advertisement above: